Customize Ink/Stitch

 Grids

-To align your vector-shapes properly, you might want to make use of the grid functionality of Inkscape.
+To align your vector-shapes properly, you can use the grid functionality of Inkscape.
 Go to View and enable Page Grid.
 In Snap Controls Bar make sure Snap to grids is enabled.
 It is also possible to adjust spacing and origin of your grids in File > Document Properties > Grids.

 Grids